raisedbyfinches/git-training/git-instructor-guide.md

    - A clean repository for basic demonstrations
    - A repository with multiple branches for workflow demonstrations
    - A repository with deliberate problems for troubleshooting exercises
-   - A repository with complex history for visualization
+   - A repository with complex history for visualisation

 3. **Classroom setup:**
-   - Request participants install Git before the session
+   - Request participants install Git before the session if not working in Data Workspace
    - Prepare a troubleshooting guide for installation issues
-   - Have USB drives with Git installers for major platforms
    - Test classroom projector/screen with Git GUI tools

 ### Content Preparation